sharonjr/rapid-prototyping-with-streamlit/M3/Lab1/README.md

 ## Setup

-We'll export the processed data from M2 L1 Lab 1 and load that into a new table `AVALANCHE.PUBLIC.CUSTOMER_REVIEWS` that we'll use in this lab.
+We'll export the processed data from M2 Lab 1 and load that into a new table `AVALANCHE_DB.PUBLIC.CUSTOMER_REVIEWS` that we'll use in this lab.

 ## Augmenting our Prompt with Data